jakobatgithub/notification_test/README.md

   ```
   This will generate a `firebase_options.dart` file.
 Place it in:
   - `./frontend/firebase_app/lib`
+- You probably have to adjust the Android package name and the iOS bundle identifier.
 - To run the app, use the launch script:
   ```bash
   cd ./frontend/firebase_app